 According to an article in ET, a study by Harvard School of Public Health researchers analyzed preventable causes of death in the US and they found a mixed bag of results.
 First the good news.
 Tippling allegedly averted 26,000 deaths each year from heart attacks, diabetes and strokes.
 No, don’t go for that glass as yet.
 Flip the coin and the redemption becomes damnation.
 The same data was offset by 90,000 deaths due to liver diseases, accidents and other ill effects of liquor.

-Dorothy Parker, a poet said, "I love to drink Martinis/Two at the very most/Three I am under the table/Four I am under the host."
+Dorothy Parker, said, "I love to drink Martinis/Two at the very most/Three I am under the table/Four I am under the host."
 The key word seems to be moderation.

 Dorothy Parker also said, “Drink and dance and laugh and die, Love the reeling midnight through, for tomorrow we shall all die”.